Tori Cooke

 Tori has 25 years of clinical practice, governance, and senior management experience in Western Australia and Victoria.

-with victim survivors and those perpetrating abuse and violence, Tori works with organisations keen to ensure best practice in family violence service design and implementation.
+With extensive experience as a family violence subject matter specialist in work with victim survivors and those perpetrating abuse and violence, Tori works with organisations keen to ensure best practice in family violence service design and implementation.

 Pandora Offerings